Democrats, Republicans struggle to finish infrastructure proposal as key Senate deadline looms

 The last-minute flurry of negotiations threatened to bring about yet another dramatic week on Capitol Hill, where Schumer has sought to steer the Senate toward adopting an infrastructure proposal in the few short weeks before lawmakers depart for their summer recess.
 Schumer had promised to put the chamber on that timeline for weeks, yet his decision nonetheless has left little room for error in a Capitol that isn’t known for acting expeditiously.

 In recent days, many Republicans have said they may not be willing to support a vote to begin debate on infrastructure reform in the absence of a final agreement or clear legislative text.
-In doing so, their tentative demands have illustrated the tough task both parties face in building a 60-vote, bipartisan coalition in the narrowly divided chamber.
+In doing so, their tentative demands have illustrated the tough task both parties face in building a 60-vote bipartisan coalition in the narrowly divided chamber.

 “I think we’ll move quickly, but we’re not going to vote on something until we actually have a bill,” Sen. Mitt Romney (R-Utah), one of its lead negotiators, said before departing the Capitol last week.

-Adding to the headaches, the roughly $1 trillion public-works blueprint is only one piece of a bigger fight: It is one component of a much larger tranche of about $4 trillion in spending that encompasses Biden’s fuller economic agenda.
+Adding to the headaches, the roughly $1 trillion public works blueprint is only one piece of a bigger fight: It is one component of a much larger tranche of about $4 trillion in spending that encompasses Biden’s fuller economic agenda.
 Even as they negotiate with Republicans over infrastructure, Democrats have opted to seek a second package on their own that aims to boost federal safety-net programs, combat climate change and expand Medicare coverage.

 Senior Democrats prepare Medicare and climate initiatives as well as tax increases on wealthy as details of $3.5 trillion budget deal emerge

-Schumer has described the two efforts as part of an intertwined “two track” process that must move in tandem, since many Democrats are not willing to adopt an infrastructure bill without additional spending on their favored priorities.
-Party lawmakers plan to sidestep expected GOP opposition to the budget deal through a process known as reconciliation, which will allow them to approve the it with a similar majority, rather than the 60 votes typically required in the Senate.
+Schumer has described the two efforts as part of an intertwined “two track” process that must move in tandem because many Democrats are not willing to adopt an infrastructure bill without additional spending on their favored priorities.
+Party lawmakers plan to sidestep expected GOP opposition to the budget deal through a process known as reconciliation, which will allow them to approve it with a similar majority, rather than the 60 votes typically required in the Senate.
 To that end, Schumer has given his caucus its own loose Wednesday deadline to come together on that proposal as well.

 “Everyone has been having productive conversations and it’s important to keep the two-track process moving,” Schumer said Thursday in the hours before the chamber departed for the week.
 “All parties involved in the bipartisan infrastructure bill talks must now finalize their agreement so the Senate can begin considering that legislation next week.”